rust-lang/book/second-edition/nostarch/chapter10.md

 Listing 10-17: An attempt to use a reference whose value has gone out of scope

-> Note: this example and the next few examples declare variables without giving
+> Note: This example and the next few examples declare variables without giving
 > them an initial value, so that the variable name exists in the outer scope.
 > At first glance, this might appear to be in conflict with Rust having no null
 > values.
 However, if we try to use a variable before giving it a value, we’ll